contao/docs/docs/manual/faq/_index.en.md

 {{% /expand %}}

+## Installation

+{{% expand "Notification: The database server is not running in strict mode!" %}}
+This is a hint how to activate the strict mode.
+More information can be found [here](../installation/system-requirements/).
+{{% /expand %}}

 ## Configuration and adjustment

 {{% expand "No e-mail is sent via my Form, what do I have to do?" %}}